2019 Citi Diamond Preferred Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-- 0% On Purchases & Balance Transfers For Nearly Two Years: Diamond Preferred’s 21-month 0% intro term applies to new purchases as well as balance transfers.
+- 0% On Purchases & Balance Transfers: Diamond Preferred’s 18-month 0% intro term applies to balance transfers (completed in first 4 months), and to new purchases.
 So if you already have a bit of debt and foresee more in your immediate future, you could use this card to both consolidate and save.

 - No Annual Fee: Your mission is to save money, not just avoid interest charges.
 So the fact that this card does not charge an annual fee is quite important.
 It not only allows you to minimize expenses, but it also makes budgeting easier, as you won’t have to inquire about when your annual fee will be assessed.

-- 3% Balance Transfer Fee: This is the primary reason why Diamond Preferred is better-suited to new-purchase financing than balance transfers.
-Let’s say that you, like the average householder, have roughly $8,000 in debt.
-This 3% balance transfer fee would equate to $240, which is enough to warrant exploring the viability of offers that have shorter 0% introductory periods yet lower fixed costs.
+- 5% Balance Transfer Fee: Let’s say that you, like the average householder, have roughly $8,000 in debt.
+This 5% balance transfer fee would equate to $400, which is enough to warrant exploring the viability of offers that have shorter 0% introductory periods yet lower fixed costs.

 - 3% Foreign Transaction Fee: If you were planning to open this card to pay for a lavish international getaway, or even to make a significant purchase from a foreign-based merchant, don’t.
 There are far too many no foreign transaction fee credit cards available to warrant forking over an extra 3% of whatever you charge, in most cases.